A-social-media-platform-for-readers/Thamarat-Backend/README.md

 # Backend
-Repository for the back-end development of project.
+Repository for the back-end development of the book platform graduation project using Django and Django rest framework.